webdevvie/pixelbox/README.md

 - Add a game of life game
 - Add a microphone for party mode
 - Add a party mode
+- Better design for the case with clips to hook on the acrylic

 Parts
 =====